Vinicioslisboa/vinicioslisboa/README.md

 ### Hi, My name is Vinícios Lisboa 👋

-I'm a Full Stack Java Developer Jr falling in love about the best web and mobile development technologies.
-I have experience with projects using Java, spring, JavaScript, Typescript, Angular, and Bootstrap.
-I'm a student at Bootcamp Generation Brasil, where I learned in practice on the most modern technologies of web development.
+I am a frontend developer, passionate about technology and solving problems I encounter on a daily basis.
+Currently working with javascript and typescript and the react-js library, experience with firebase, styled-components, material-ui, bootstrap and others.

-- 🔭 Developing in PHP and Wordpress.
+- 🔭 Developing in React-Js.
 - 🌱 I have experience with Java, spring, javascript, angular and bootstrap.
-- Learning react js, node js and mongodb

 <div align="center" >